qiaozhijian/KLT-Optical-Flow/README.md

 ## TODO
 If you have any interest in this project, you can try to implement the following features:
-- [ ] Improve the affine matrix estimation
+- [ ] Implement the affine matrix estimation
-- [ ] Implement the multi-thread version
+- [ ] Implement the multi-thread version to speed up the process